top of page

 How Your Diet Can Impact Your Skin

 The food you eat can directly influence sebum production and inflammation, two key contributors to enlarged pores.
-A diet high in processed foods, sugar, and certain dairy products can trigger hormonal fluctuations that lead to excess oil, clogging pores and stretching them out over time.
+A diet high in high-glycemic foods (like sugar and refined carbohydrates) and certain dairy products can trigger hormonal fluctuations that lead to excess oil, clogging pores and stretching them out over time.

-Conversely, a nutrient-dense diet can provide the building blocks for strong, healthy skin.
+Conversely, a nutrient-dense diet provides the building blocks for strong, healthy skin.
+To support a clearer complexion, focus on incorporating:

 The Importance of Hydration for Skin Elasticity